 - Obtaining summary judgment for West Publishing in a copyright infringement putative class action arising out of the publication of unlicensed materials on Westlaw on fair use and public policy grounds.

-- Serving as lead trial counsel for Barclays Capital, Merrill Lynch, and Morgan Stanley in their “hot news” misappropriation and copyright infringement litigation against Theflyonthewall.com.
+- Serving as lead trial counsel for several major financial institutions in their “hot news” misappropriation and copyright infringement litigation against Theflyonthewall.com.

 Since 2013, Mr. Marks has taught “IP Litigation in the Digital Age” at the University of Pennsylvania Law School.
 Mr. Marks has published articles on copyright, trademark, and the First Amendment in publications such as the New York University Law Review, Bright Ideas and the Journal of Proprietary Rights.
 He is a member of the Copyright Society of the U.S.A., the Legal Advisory Committee of the Student Press Law Center, and the Lawyers Committee of the Association of American Publishers.
 He also is the Chair Emeritus of the Board of Directors of Reel Works Teen Filmmaking, a non-profit arts organization that teaches documentary filmmaking to New York City teens.